At least 14 killed as Italian cable car plunges into woodland - KESQ

 The Prime Minister is receiving constant updates on the situation from the Minister of Sustainable Infrastructure and Mobility Enrico Giovannini and local authorities, it added.

-European Council President Charles Michel offered his condolences in a post on Twitter, saying, “Europe is mourning with you,” while European Parliament President David Sassoli said in his own post that “we must get clarity immediately on the cause of this absurd tragedy.”
+European Council President Charles Michel offered his condolences in a post on Twitter, saying, “Europe is mourning with you.”
+In a separate post, European Parliament President David Sassoli said that “we must get clarity immediately on the cause of this absurd tragedy.”

 Comments